zaboliani/zaboliani/README.md

 bin/nvsh
 --------------------------------------------------------------
-ick‑start script to create a new GitHub repository and push .
+k‑start script to create a new GitHub repository and push .

 uisites: